What happens when you scan a drive.

 Cloud-sync folders are skipped

-OneDrive, Dropbox, iCloud, Google Drive, Box, pCloud and MEGA folders are excluded by default, since their placeholder files don't reflect real local usage.
-You can include them instead if you want.
+OneDrive, Dropbox, iCloud, Google Drive, Box, pCloud and MEGA are excluded by default — their placeholder files aren't real local bytes, and walking them can make the provider download the real thing.
+One switch includes them if you want.

 - 03